suvelocity/challengeme/API/webhooks.md

 ### Response
 A successful request will receive a a response:
 Status: 200
-{% highlight JSON %}
+{% highlight typescript %}
 {
-  "message": "Logout from submittedChallenge,startedChallenge Events Success" } // comma delimited list of events you successfully logged out from
+  message: "Logout from submittedChallenge,startedChallenge Events Success" } // comma delimited list of events you successfully logged out from
 {% endhighlight %}

 ### Possible Error
 Status: 404
-{% highlight JSON %}
+{% highlight typescript %}
 {
-    "message": "There is no such team with <wrongTeamId> team id" }
+    message: "There is no such team with <wrongTeamId> team id" }
 {% endhighlight %}

 Status: 406
-{% highlight JSON %}
+{% highlight typescript %}
 {
-    "message": "You are not registered to these events: 'submittedChallenge,startedChallenge' with the specified webhookUrl" // comma delimited list of events you aren't registered to on the webhookUrl you ave in the request
+    message: "You are not registered to these events: 'submittedChallenge,startedChallenge' with the specified webhookUrl"
-}
+    // comma delimited list of events you aren't registered to on the webhookUrl you ave in the request }
 {% endhighlight %}